 Such fears of managers are often because most tend to offer negative feedback without much thought or preparation.
-While most employees are willing to receive constructive feedback, but it needs to be delivered appropriately for the desired outcomes.
+While most employees are willing to receive constructive feedback, it needs to be delivered appropriately for the desired outcomes.
 If delivered inappropriately, employees would be less receptive to even constructive criticism.
-On the other hand, properly-delivered negative feedback can be an extremely powerful tool for personal development and performance improvement.
+On the other hand, properly delivered negative feedback can be an extremely powerful tool for personal development and performance improvement.

-Here are five effective tips that can help managers turn this seemingly difficult situation into a favourable one:
+Here are five effective tips that can help managers turn this seemingly difficult situation into a favorable one:

 It is also important to ensure that the managers hold any such conversations in private and on a one-to-one basis.
 Highlighting their concerns before the employee logically is the key to turning the conversation positive and getting the desired outcomes.

-The best way to deliver negative feedback is by sandwiching them between positive comments about the employee.
+The best way to deliver negative feedback is by sandwiching it between positive comments about the employee.
 However, this may result in the employee completely ignoring the corrective feedback and focusing only on the positive comments.

 The manager, rather than focusing on the faults and drawbacks of the employee, should draw attention to the achievements.
-Using growth-oriented language is known to stimulate greater behavioural changes and make the employee more inclined towards taking action.
+Using growth-oriented language is known to stimulate greater behavioral changes and make the employee more inclined toward taking action.

 One big mistake committed by managers while delivering negative feedback during performance assessment is to make employees feel defensive.
-This generally happens when the manager focuses more on personal shortcomings of the employee rather than the observed behavioral drawbacks.
+This generally happens when the manager focuses more on the personal shortcomings of the employee rather than the observed behavioral drawbacks.